What Happens at the Eye Doctor’s Office? A Kids’ Guide to Eye Exams

 She’s checking to see how your eyes move.
 Sometimes the eyes don’t move together right, and when that happens, it can screw up how you see.
 Like you might have double vision.
 Or favor one eye more than the other.

-Step #6: You’ll Look Through Funny Glasses
+Step #6 at the Eye Doctor: You’ll Look Through Funny Glasses

 You’ll also get to put on a special pair of glasses.
 They check your depth perception, or how well you can tell if something is near or far away.
 It’s called a stereopsis (stair-eee-op-sis) test.